aredn/documentation/arednGettingStarted/advanced_config.rst

   .. note:: If you plan to use ssh keys you may want to review **Use PuTTYGen to Make SSH Keys** in the **How-To Guide** section which describes this process in detail for users of Microsoft Windows computers.

 Support Data
-  There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN |trade| forum in order to get help with a problem.
+  There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN |trade| team in order to get help with a problem.
 Click *Download Support Data* to save a compressed archive file to your local computer.

 Advanced Configuration
 ----------------------